wp-plugins/my-tickets/readme.txt

 * Improve options when there are multiple dates available for a specific event.
 Multiple ticket patterns w/separate pricing & availability options, etc.?
 Note accessibility features?
 * Add 'Reservation' as payment status (admin-only by default)
 * Add 'Waiting List' as payment status (admin-only by default)
+* Create a log to view security incidents & error conditions for payments

+= 1.1.0 =
+* New option: pull ticket image from event featured image instead of ticket page featured image.
+* Feature: Include email address in CSV report format
+* Security: Double-verify that the price paid by gateway matches price expected.
+* Added link to receipt in Payment record
+* New filter: customize text displayed for ticket prices.
+* New filter: add custom template tags for ticketing form output.
+* New filter: alter default number of tickets
+* New template tag: return purchase ID in notifications.
+* New template tag: return purchase edit URL in notifications.
+* Bug fix: Prevent notices on invalid events
+* Bug fix: If a user submitted two payments in a row, 2nd payment might not be recorded.
+* Bug fix: Ticket IDs were generated using purchase ID only, so multiple tickets on same purchase had same ID.
+* Bug fix: QR Code URL is incorrect if site not rendered at domain root [to do]
+* Minor CSS change in default cart CSS.
+* Translation: Norwegian (Bokmal)

 = 1.0.7 =